mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 No, you can make queries on PanDrugs as a guest user.

 ### Is it possible to run PanDrugs in my own server?<a name="docker"></a>
 Yes, you can build a docker image to run PanDrugs in your own server.
-Visit PanDrugs docker [here](http://github.com/sing-group/pandrugs-docker).
+Please, visit PanDrugs docker [here](http://github.com/sing-group/pandrugs-docker).